gajajarosz/hidden-structure/README.txt

 -How often the program checks to see if it can quit early -Quits if the learner has already learned everything
 -Default: 100
+- In order to not try to quit early, set to the same number as iterations

 QUIT_EARLY?_SAMPLE
 -How many samples are used to evaluate whether the learner is done learning -The fewer samples, the faster the program, but the greater the risk of quitting before the learner has really finished learning
 -Default: 100

+For instance, if you want to run GLA and print as much as possible, run:

+java learn GLA TS2000Grammar_secondary.txt TS1_Dist.txt 1000 1000 EIP OT .1 2 0 0 0 0 1 100 100 100

+If you want to run GLA as quickly as possible, run:

+java learn GLA TS2000Grammar_secondary.txt TS1_Dist.txt 1000 1000 EIP OT .1 2 0 1 1 2 1000 100 1000 100